 > Read interviews with visitors from a previous year's celebration (click on the photos to read the interviews): flickr.com/swedennewyork

-Note: In accordance with New York City law, alcoholic beverages are not allowed in the parks.
+Note: Alcoholic beverages are not allowed in Wagner Park, but will be served at Pier A Plaza.
 The Consulate General of Sweden in New York does not organize or sponsor any other midsummer event than the celebration in Battery Park City.